windbio/windbio.github.io/README.md

 3. Edit `_config.yml` to personalize your site.

 ## Running the site in local

-In order to run Jekyll on local you need to follow those steps:

 - Install [NodeJS](https://nodejs.org/)
 - Install [Jekyll](https://jekyllrb.com): `sudo gem install bundler jekyll`